popsa-platform/interview.devops/README.md

 ### Task 2

-Speaking generally, outline some reasons why we might choose a serverless approach over a long-running service, for example within a Kubernetes service.
+Outline some reasons why we might choose a serverless approach over a long-running service, for example within a Kubernetes service.